yt-project/yt/doc/source/visualizing/callbacks.rst

 .. function:: annotate_line_integral_convolution(self, field_x, field_y, \
                                                  texture=None, kernellen=50., \
                                                  lim=(0.5,0.6), cmap='binary', \
-                                                 const_alpha=False, alpha=None)
+                                                 alpha=0.8, const_alpha=False)

    (This is a proxy for :class:`~yt.visualization.plot_modifications.LineIntegralConvolutionCallback`.)

    Add line integral convolution to any plot, using the ``field_x`` and ``field_y`` from the associated data.
 A white noise background will be used for ``texture`` as default.
-Adjust ``lim`` to change the visibility of line integral convolution plot.
-When ``const_alpha=False``, spatially varying alpha based on the values of line integral convolution will be applied; otherwise a constant value of alpha should be provided.
+Adjust the bounds of ``lim`` in the range of ``[0, 1]`` which applies upper and lower bounds to the values of line integral convolution and enhance the visibility of plots.
+When ``const_alpha=False``, alpha will be weighted spatially by the values of line integral convolution; otherwise a constant value of the given alpha is used.

 .. python-script::